 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils have access to quality teaching and learning experiences.
 Differentiated teaching and outcomes ensures the progress of all pupils.
 Lessons are carefully planned to include clear stages, regular progress checks and different learning styles.
 Different level groupings within classes are identified.
 Sometimes these are grouped together and at others they are mixed.
 We Are Learning How To and Success Criteria are displayed so that pupils understand the expectations.
 Work is regularly marked and pupils can respond to the Next Steps.
-Pupils have individual OWL targets in Literacy and Learning Ladders in Maths.
 Key vocabulary and terms are displayed and discussed Some groups of pupils need extra targeted support within the classroom environment.
 Teachers and Learning Assistants share information to ensure that this happens.
 Learning Assistants/class teachers work with small groups to: ensure understanding facilitate learning foster independence keep pupils on task Technology can be used to support pupil learning such as: laptops ipads Special examination arrangements are put in place for the end of Key Stage 1 and 2 SATs tests (e.g. scribes, readers, extra time) Some individual pupils require separate support and approaches.
 Personalised approaches and highly differentiated work enables independent learning.
-One to one support with teachers, Learning Assistants and outside agencies is in place for those that require intensive support, e.g.: Physical disabilities Sensory loss Speech &amp; language Autism Severe literacy difficulties Dyslexia
+One to one support with teachers, Learning Assistants and outside agencies is in place for those that require intensive support, e.g.: Physical disabilities Sensory loss Speech & language Autism Severe literacy difficulties Dyslexia